 - Employees should report COVID-19 symptoms via email to our CCO, Ms. Angela, our HR Coordinator, Ms. Debbie and cc our Executive Directors, Ms. Kristy and Ms. Edwards. - Possible hazards should be reported to our CCO, Ms. Angela and our Executive Directors, Ms. Kristy and Ms. Edwards, should be cc'd.
-Or, employees can use the online form to submit possible hazards here: Report a Potential Covid-19 Hazard Here - Employees can report symptoms and hazards without fear of reprisal. - When testing is not required, employees can access COVID-19 testing through weekly onsite self administered testing, through primary health providers, and through local testing centers.
+Or, employees can use the online form to submit possible hazards here: Report a Potential Covid-19 Hazard Here - Employees can report symptoms and hazards without fear of reprisal.
+II.
+Our procedures or policies for accommodating employees with medical or other conditions that put them at increased risk of severe COVID-19 illness are outlined in Categories of staff requesting accommodations and leaves. - When testing is not required, employees can access COVID-19 testing through weekly onsite self administered testing, through primary health providers, and through local testing centers.
 Our goal is to reduce the likelihood of any employee bringing the virus to work. - In the event we are required to provide testing because of a workplace exposure or outbreak, we will communicate the plan for providing testing and inform affected employees of the reason for the testing and the possible consequences of a positive test. - Information about COVID-19 hazards employees (including other employers and individuals in contact with our workplace) may be exposed to, what is being done to control those hazards, and our COVID-19 policies and procedures.